 🔼The name Zereth-shahar: Summary

-- From (1) the name Zereth, from צהר (sahar), to be high or ripe, or צרר (sarar), to bind, and (2) the noun שחר (shahar), dawn or darkness.
+- From (1) the name Zereth, from צהר (sahar), to be high or ripe, or צרר (sarar), to bind, and (2) the noun שחר (shahar), darkness or eclipse.

 🔼The name Zereth-shahar in the Bible